SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 * QUIC Ping frames and ICE consent freshness (RFC 7675)

-## Interaction with Other RTP extensions

-**Editor's Note:** this section is present as a reminder that we need to think about this topic as we develop the specification.

 ## Negotiating for specific QUIC feedback replacing AVP/AVPF feedback

  Things to remember in this section